 2. Moving armored fortress

-The concept of the permanent fortification bunker was transplanted to the tank, and a mobile armored fort was designed.
+The idea of a permanent fortified bunker was applied to tanks, resulting in the design of a mobile armored fort.

-The tank armor is 600 mm thick and equipped with large-caliber guns, small caliber guns, flat-fire machine guns and antiaircraft machine guns.
+The tank is equipped with 600 mm thick armor and large-caliber guns, as well as small-caliber guns, flat-fire machine guns, and anti-aircraft machine guns.

 3. Manpower tractors

-It has a human-powered tractor with multiple functions for transportation and plowing.
+The product features a human-powered tractor that can perform multiple functions, including transportation and plowing.

 4. The Birdman suit

-The Birdman Suit, in 1955, Leo Valentin, a birdman, hoped to achieve man’s desire to fly by adding a pair of large wings to outer armor.
+In 1955, Leo Valentin, also known as the “birdman,” attempted to fulfill mankind’s desire to fly by designing a suit called the Birdman Suit.
+This suit featured a pair of large wings attached to outer armor.

 5. The duck-foot pistol